amplab/training/ampcamp/tachyon.md

 ~~~
 </div>

-Now, you want to check out the conent of the file:
+Now, you want to check out the content of the file:

 <div class="solution" markdown="1">
 ~~~